The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 Why African Americans Love Polynesian Tattoos

-Polynesian tattoos are spiritual armor, backbone structures, They tell stories of genealogy, family, strength, and protection.
-And I’ve seen how Black Americans connect to that spirit instantly — because deep down, it feels familiar.
+Polynesian tattoos are spiritual armor, backbone structures.
+They tell stories of genealogy, family, strength, and protection.
+I’ve seen how Black Americans connect to that spirit instantly—because deep down, it feels familiar.

 I’ve tattooed African American and Black American athletes, comedians, musicians, and everyday people with Polynesian and Pacific Island tribal art.
-From Nigerian-American comedian actor activist Godfrey, to music executives like Juliette Jones Chief Operating Officer Alamo Records/ Sony Music Entertainment, and celebrity hair stylist Anthony Morrison — these are Black men and women who didn’t ask for a discount.
-They wanted quality, legacy, and authenticity ( an art with historical references ) They understood the value of their Black skin, the value of my craftsmanship, the value of their African heritage and ancestral wisdom in their African tribal art.
+From Nigerian-American comedian Godfrey to music executive Juliette Jones, COO of Alamo Records/Sony Music Entertainment, and celebrity hairstylist Anthony Morrison—these are individuals who didn’t ask for a discount.
+They wanted quality, legacy, and authenticity.
+They understood the value of their Black skin, my craftsmanship, and their African heritage.

-When I tattooed Godfrey, the Nigerian-American comedian, I used techniques specifically adapted for his rich ebony skin.
+When I tattooed Godfrey, I used techniques specifically adapted for his rich ebony skin.
 When I created a Samoan chest piece for a Dominican client from NYC, I understood how negative space would heal differently than on lighter skin.
-When I worked on Juliette Jones (COO of Alamo Records/Sony Music) and Junior Colson (LA Chargers Linebacker), I knew their lighter Black skin would hold different undertones that affect how ink saturates.
+When I worked on Juliette Jones and Junior Colson (LA Chargers Linebacker), I knew their lighter Black skin would hold different undertones that affect how ink saturates.

 What I’ve learned: cheap tattoos on Black skin create scar tissue, blurred lines, and faded designs.
 An unskilled artist pressing too hard creates keloids.
 Using the wrong needle depth causes blowouts.
 Selecting inappropriate colors means the tattoo disappears entirely.

-The clients who’ve never asked me for discounts—KB White (son of Earth, Wind & Fire founder Maurice White), Godfrey, Akon, celebrity hairstylist Anthony Morrison—they understood something crucial: when you have the most valuable skin in the human spectrum, you need the most valuable art to honor it.
+The clients who’ve never asked me for discounts—KB White (son of Earth, Wind & Fire founder Maurice White), Godfrey, Akon, and celebrity hairstylist Anthony Morrison—understood something crucial: when you have the most valuable skin in the human spectrum, you need the most valuable art to honor it.

 Cultural Pioneers Who Got It Right

-Nipsey Hussle traveled to Ethiopia and came back transformed.
-He understood that African art and history weren’t just aesthetics—they were power, mission, legacy.
+Cultural pioneers like Nipsey Hussle traveled to Ethiopia and returned transformed.
+He understood that African art and history weren’t just aesthetics—they were power, mission, and legacy.
 His storytelling changed because he reconnected with the source.

 I’ve tattooed West African Adinkra symbols on Caribbean Americans.
-I’ve created collaborative tattoo designs combining Polynesian patterns with African tribal masks (like the piece for Nigerian-American comedian actor activit Godfrey).
-I’ve given Samoan tattoo chest to a Dominicans Caribbean American, Marquesan tattoos to French Caribbeans and French Gabon African film director, Tongan tattoos to African Americans, and full Maori sleeves to Black Americans from South Central.
+I’ve created collaborative tattoo designs combining Polynesian patterns with African tribal masks.
+I’ve given Samoan tattoos to Dominican clients, Marquesan tattoos to French Caribbeans, Tongan tattoos to African Americans, and full Maori sleeves to Black Americans from South Central.

 They all gave me creative freedom to honor their heritage properly, and they did not negotiate for cheaper tattoos.